moshanATucsd/dx/docs/3-reference/pricing/index.md

 <br/>

 When you create your Tenzar DX account, you get 1,000 minutes of compute credit towards E1 type instances.

-For example: you can use up to 1,000 minutes of compute time at no cost to run any number of E1 instances.
-Other instance types are not included in your free 1,000 compute minutes and are therefore billed at their current rate.
+You can use up to 1,000 minutes of compute time at no cost to run any number of E1 instances.
+Other instance types are not included in your free 1,000 compute minutes and are billed at the rates you see above.

 #### Computing Disk Space Pricing
-Each instance includes a default 20 GB of available disk space in addition to the disk space consumed by the included data in your deployment such as your image and volume.
+Each instance includes a default 20 GB of available disk space in addition to the disk space consumed by the image and volume data in your deployment.
 If you plan on utilizing more than the available 20GB of free disk space in your instance, you can add up to 1 TB of extra disk space to your instance.
 Disk space is billed per GB per minute for the duration of your deployment.

 |Disk Space | Per GB / MIN |